TritonDataCenter/manta/docs/user-guide/index.md

 # CLI

-This Getting Started guide uses command line tools that are Joyent Manta Storage Service analogs of common Unix tools (e.g. mls == ls).
+This Getting Started guide uses command line tools that are Manta analogs of common Unix tools (e.g. mls == ls).
 You can find man pages for these tools in the [CLI Utilities Reference](commands-reference.html)

 # Create Data